 WHAT YOU HAVE TOLD ME SO FAR:

 -It has been a different culture during the pandemic.
 Certainly, not one allowing for traditional event planning or peer gatherings.
-How will the absence of social interaction be rectified, offering inspiration for the students?
+How will the absence of social interaction be rectified, offering inspiration for the students at school?

 -In addition, information sharing was was less effective in zoom meetings or social internet platforms, leading to conflicting messaging to staff, parents and the kids themselves.
 Families are frustrated and many feel unheard.